 SAAS began work in 1997 as an independent accreditation department within Social Accountability International.
-It evaluates, accredits, and monitors organizations auditing companies that qualify to the SA8000 Standard.
-It’s the only global accreditation body whose mission is to support implementation of social and labor standards.
-It’s vision is a world where all people across the globe enjoy fair and safe workplaces.
+The organization evaluates, accredits, and monitors other organizations auditing companies that qualify to the SA8000 Standard.
+SAAS is the only global accreditation body whose mission is to support implementation of social and labor standards.
+Its vision is a world where all people across the globe enjoy fair and safe workplaces.
 About Social Accountability Accreditation Services

 Worldwide Responsible Accredited Production - WRAP

 WRAP is the world’s largest independent certification program focused on maintaining the integrity of supply chains of the apparel, footwear, and sewn products sectors.
 The WRAP certification is recognized around the world as proof of social compliance in the apparel industry.
 WRAP only certifies individual production units, allowing the auditors to get an “on the ground” perspective of each facility’s operations to ensure that they are maintaining compliant practices.
 All certifications require periodic renewal depending on the level, and all certified facilities are subject to unannounced follow-up visits during their certification periods.
 About Worldwide Responsible Accredited Production - WRAP

 Since 1983 Fair Trade USA has been building an innovative model of responsible business, conscious consumerism, and shared value to eliminate poverty and enable sustainable development.
 As fair trade has grown into a leading market-based model of sustainable production, trade, and consumption, pioneering brands and retailers in different industries have joined forces under the label Fair Trade Certified to innovate the fair trade model and create impact for farmers, workers, their families, and their communities around the world.
 About Fair Trade USA